junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Plain Language Act of 2009”.
+This Act may be cited as the “Plain Writing Act of 2010”.

 ## § 2.
 Purpose